 Not sure if the new law applies to you?

-Check out this episode, where we chat with employment lawyer and previous Office Talk guest, Jenny Wiegley of the Maier Law Group, about all of the new changes, who they apply to, and what to do next.
+Check out this episode, where we chat with employment lawyer and previous Office Talk guest, Jenny Wiegley, about all of the new changes, who they apply to, and what to do next.

 CHECK OUT THE EPISODE